-Given the goals and ideas described above, IPS introduces the general concept of software self-assembly: Any collection of installed software on a system should be able to build itself into a working configuration when that system is booted, by the time the packaging operation completes, or at software runtime.
+Given the goals and ideas described in the preceding section, IPS introduces the general concept of software self-assembly: Any collection of installed software on a system should be able to build itself into a working configuration when that system is booted, by the time the packaging operation completes, or at software runtime.

 Software self-assembly eliminates the need for install-time scripting in IPS.
 The software is responsible for its own configuration, rather than relying on the packaging system to perform that configuration on behalf of the software.
 Software self-assembly also enables the packaging system to safely operate on alternate images, such as boot environments that are not currently booted, or offline zone roots.
 In addition, since the self-assembly is performed only on the running image, the package developer does not need to cope with cross-version or cross-architecture runtime contexts.

 Some operating system image preparation must be done before boot, and IPS manages this transparently.
 Image preparation includes updating boot blocks, preparing a boot archive (ramdisk), and, on some architectures, managing the menu of boot choices.

 The following IPS features and characteristics facilitate software self-assembly.

 An action is the atomic unit of software delivery in IPS.
 Each action delivers a single software object.
 That software object can be a file system object such as a file, directory, or link, or a more complex software construct such as a user, group, or device driver.
 In the SVR4 packaging system, these more complex action types are handled by using class action scripts.
 In IPS, no scripting is required.

 Actions, grouped together into packages, can be installed, updated, and removed from both live images and offline images.
 A live image is the image mounted at / of the active, running boot environment of the current zone.